-Applications are invited from fully qualified primary teachers who are fluent in the Gaelic language.
+Applications are invited from fully qualified or probationers expecting to gain full registration (primary teaching) by August 2019 who are fluent in the Gaelic language.

 A a re-settlement package will be available.